Your Local Home Service Pros

 If a frozen pipe bursts in your home, take the following steps:

-The biggest thing to prevent freezing is to make sure there are no cold air drafts near pipes.
+The biggest factor in preventing freezing is eliminating cold air drafts near pipes.

 When Should I Call a Plumber?

 If you have a frozen pipe, it is very likely that the pipe is damaged.
-Because water expands when it freezes, the pipe can expand and crack.
+Because water expands when it freezes, pipes can expand and crack.

-Most often, this can be fixed by thawing the pipes and then replacing the damaged area of the pipe.
+In most cases, this can be resolved by thawing the pipes and replacing the damaged section.

-A plumber can assess the extent of the damage and help identify other problem areas.
+A plumber can assess the extent of the damage and identify other potential problem areas.